PetBite/petbite.github.io/index.md

 ## Goals

-Our primary goal is to have a functioning mobile app in which users can receive direct feedback regarding their pet's nutritional needs based on pet information such as weight, height, breed, and age.
-The app will provide feedback via chatGPT as well as other users who have similar pets.
+Our primary goal is to have a functioning mobile application in which users can receive direct feedback regarding their pet's nutritional needs based on pet information such as weight, height, breed, and age.
+The application will provide feedback via chatGPT as well as other users who have similar pets.
 In service of making pet nutrition and health easy to digest, we also have a tracker that keeps track of a pet's meal and exercise times, as well as a pet food page with information and links to buy brands of pet food.
-Lastly, our app also aims to encourage community interaction and will have a message board where users can create and respond to posts.
+Lastly, our application also aims to encourage community interaction and will have a message board where users can create and respond to posts.

 ## Usage